davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 - check_loader_patches: Shows example of patches fed to the network during the training

-- networks.py: the architectures available for segmentation.
+- networks.py: The architectures available for segmentation.

 - train.py: Runs the training